 a) You send me the whole text or a representative sample.

-The fee includes all the time required for the initial set-up, then the four-stage editing process, which goes as follows:-
+b) I quote a fee which includes all the time required for the initial set-up, the editing process and the follow-up discussions (see item 5 below).

 2. Calculation of fees